benlasko/Capstone-2/README.md

  * Proportion of unique words: 0.14

-### I used some supervised learning classification models to try and find a good predictive model to categorize tweets into positive, negative, or neutral categories.
+### I used some supervised learning classification models to try and find a good predictive model to categorize tweets into their positive, negative, or neutral categories.

 * Naive Bayes
 * Decision Tree